An attractive speech writing format CBSE always requires a great content.

-Here, we will provide the correct information about the speech writing format for CBSE class 11, 12th to get full marks in the examination.
+Here, you will leaen with the correct information about how to speech writing format for CBSE class 11 & 12th.

 How to Write a Perfect Speech Writing?

-To write a proper format of speech writing contains three critical points;
+Write a proper format of speech writing contains three elements:

 Before Writing a Speech, you need to select the Heading first.
 Most probably, I will already give it to your questions.
 If not, then choose a short and catchy Heading for your speech.
 The Heading of your address should be brief (not more than 5-6 words).
 And it should present the message that what you are going to discuss in your speech.